-The Secondary cabinet contains a motor and motor controller board, sensor transmitters, and one moving barrier arm.
+The center portion of the Secondary Cabinet contains a motor and motor controller board, safety sensor transmitters, and one moving barrier.

-The reveal of the Secondary cabinet contains a user status display that communicates lane status to the user.
-A card reader is normally installed during installation underneath the lid below the user status display.
+The top channel of the Secondary Cabinet contains the sensor transmitters, a drive system, and a User Status Display that communicates turnstile status to the user.
+A card reader is normally installed during installation underneath the lid below the card reader icon.